Apply to Emerson College using the Common Application or the Emerson Application. Select BFA Musical Theatre as your major.

 - Monologues cannot be from musicals.

-- The monologue file should be 60 to 90 seconds in length (this time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds)
+- Each monologue file should be 60-90 seconds (this time limit includes the slate at the beginning of the piece and is strictly adhered to; please do not upload media files longer than 90 seconds).

 - The contemporary monologue should be filmed in a “close-up” shot which means the top of the head to the chest should be visible in the frame.